openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 resource that is neither equal to `HighAvailable` nor `SingleReplica`, it considers that the topology is `HighAvailable`.

-If CMO gets any error while reading the resource, it errors out and retries with a delay (as for any failure to synchronize the operands).
+If CMO gets any error while reading the resource:
+* If it has never been able to read the resource/see a topology config (due to error or missing value) it defaults to `HighAvailable`.
+* If it has previously determined the topology, but now can't read the topology (i.e. during a resync/relist), it remains on whatever topology it last was able to determine.

 ## Implementation History